superfell/Beatbox/README.md

 is a minimal dependency python library for accessing the salesforce.com web services API.

-Its primary dependency is on xmltramp, a xml parser library that exposes access to the xml document in an easy to use manner.
+Its primary dependency is on xmltramp, an xml parser library that exposes access to the xml document in an easy to use manner.

 Beatbox is released under the GPL v2.

 [http://www.pocketsoap.com/beatbox/](http://www.pocketsoap.com/beatbox/)

+Beatbox requires Python 2.7.9 or later or Python 3.4 or later.

 ## About TLS 1.2 Support